pryv/dev-site/src/documents/sections/data-types.html.md

 TODO: example

+## <a id="data-types-bookmark"></a>Bookmark

+Sharing bookmarks allow the user to store tokens shared with her by other users.

+Fields:

+- `id` ([identity](#data-types-identity)): Unique, read-only.
+The server-assigned identifier for the bookmark.
+- `name` (string): Unique.
+A name identifying the bookmark for the user.
+- `userName` (string): The name of the shared token's owner user.
+Not modifiable after creation.
+- `tokenId` [identity](#data-types-identity): The identifier of the shared token itself.
+Not modifiable after creation.

+TODO: example

 ## <a id="data-types-channel"></a>Channel

 Each activity channel represents a "stream" or "type" of activity to track, acting as a storage bucket for related events.